hoferit/hoferit/README.md

 Today, as a full-stack developer, I find joy in creating user-friendly, robust web applications.
 My tech stack includes Next.js 13, Prisma, Postgres, TypeScript, SCSS, Tailwind, and Figma.

 ##### Special Interests
-My areas of special interest are accessibility (a11y) and user experience (UX) design.
+My areas of special interest are accessibility (a11y) and database design.
 I am excited about learning more about these fields and making meaningful contributions.

 ##### 🔭 I’m currently working on [Climbing Buddies](https://github.com/hoferit/climbing-buddies)